 So, consider it official.
 Classical Girl’s novels are going to step out into the world.
 Here’s what the lineup looks like:

-- Off Balance, Book 1 of the Ballet Theatre Chronicles – spring 2015
+- Off Balance, Book 1 of the Ballet Theatre Chronicles – May 2015

-- Outside the Limelight, Book 2 of the Ballet Theatre Chronicles – fall 2016
+- Outside the Limelight, Book 2 of the Ballet Theatre Chronicles – October 2016

 - Little Understudies, Book 3 of the Ballet Theatre Chronicles – TBA

 - A Rebel’s Guide to Africa, Book 2 of the Africa Chronicles – TBA